Complaints & Disciplinary Procedures

 2.5 Disciplinary Panel Hearings

-2.5.2 At least 14 days before the disciplinary hearing, the panel must present in writing to the member concerned and all other parties the document supporting the complaint.
-The member concerned shall also have proper opportunity to introduce any relevant evidence he or she considers fit at the hearing.
-The person making the complaint may be required to appear before the hearing (in person or via teleconference).
-Either or both parties may be accompanied by a member of the Institute if he or she so wishes.
+2.5.2 At least 14 days before the disciplinary hearing, the Disciplinary Panel must present in writing to the member concerned and all other parties the document supporting the complaint.
+The member concerned shall also have proper opportunity to introduce any relevant evidence they consider fit at the hearing.
+The person making the complaint may be required to appear before the hearing.
+Either or both parties may be accompanied by a member of AHRI if they so wish.
 Such a member will attend as a supporter or adviser but not as a representative or advocate.

 2.5.3 The hearing can, with the agreement of the parties, take place in the absence of one of the parties if, in the opinion of the Disciplinary Panel, there is no alternative to proceeding in this way.
 With the agreement of the parties, the hearing could be conducted by correspondence.